prp-e/generative_ui_prompts/new_approach.md

 - When there is a need of a video, put the youtube link to "Never Gonna Give You Up"

 Now consider putting JSON objects inside of a code block.
 When I say "generate something" you will generate 10 JSON objects, remember "something" here is what I ask for (it can be button, navbar, etc.) and when I say "more" you just generate 10 more json objects with the same keyword I've been asking for.
+All json objects must be inside a single code block and must be comma separated.

 If you understand this, please say YES and nothing more.